 I just shrug, at a loss in this strange turn in the conversation.

-“Ash, you’re one of most amazing, selfless, loving, and talented people I’ve ever known.
+“Ash, you’re one of the most amazing, kind, loving, and talented people I’ve ever known.
 Yes, you’re frustrating and stubborn and cynical, but you’re more than likable… you’re lovable.”

 She’s really not playing this game fairly.
 In fact, she’s down-right dirty about it.
 I just need her to stop cracking the armor, to stop saying things that give me hope and make my heart want to burst open because I can hardly contain all of the emotions.
 I just need to be easy and light around her, and I really need her to be that way in return.
 Otherwise, she’s going to have a blubbering mess on her hands, and it’ll just hurt her more.